Film & TV music

 Recorded 2007 with the English Chamber Orchestra conducted by Orlando Jopling

-Arrangments of Operas
+Arrangements of Operas

 Johann Strauss Die Fledermaus